Some of your relatives have had cancer. And, you’ve heard that people with a family history of the disease may be more likely to get cancer.

 You can begin to gauge your risk for an inherited cancer gene by mapping your family’s cancer history.

 Speak with relatives to fill in as much information as possible.
 Pay special attention to the cancer histories of first- and second-degree blood relatives.
 First-degree relatives include siblings, parents and children.
 Second-degree relatives include grandparents, aunts, uncles, nieces and nephews.

 In general, people at risk for an inherited cancer gene have one or more first- or second-degree family members who were diagnosed with:

 - A rare cancer, such as male breast cancer or sarcoma

 - A BRCA1 or BRCA2 mutation

 Discuss your family history with your doctor.

 Does your family history raise some red flags?
-Use your completed family history form to talk to your doctor about your cancer risks.
+Use your family history form to talk to your doctor about your cancer risks.